JeffersonLab/ersap-e2sar/e2sar-java-actors/README.md

 The `USE_CP` flag is duplicated from the ini files.
 This is needed so that the Java code know if it should contact the LB to register senders/workers.
 Keep this flag consistent with the INI file.

+Since this uses E2SAR-JAVA which has a JNI shared object, our java actors must be able to link with it.
+You need to set `-Djava.library.path=/path/to/install/directory` in the ERSAP shell using `set javaOptions` or set it in the `.ersap` files in config

 ## Running the pipelines